University of Akron 52nd Tire Mechanics Short Course

 Dr Mahmoud Assaad

-The Goodyear Tire & Rubber Co, Akron, OH.
-USA
+The Goodyear Tire & Rubber Co., Akron, OH, USA (retired)

 The viscoelastic behavior of the rubber compounds and the reinforcing cords influences the stability of the tire footprint shape.
 Additional physical properties such as the strain dependency of both constituents and their thermal stability contribute to the contact pressure distribution.
 The resultant tire forces and moments transmitted to the vehicle are measured using tri-axial force pin transducers or pressure-sensitive mats.
 The interaction between the materials’ behavior and the tire global response controls the mechanics of tire readability and wear characteristics.
 The following topics will be discussed: